eea/garie-sentry-metrics/readme.md

 **Highlights**

 -   Poll for sentry and matomo statistics and stores the data into InfluxDB
--   View all historic reports.
+-   View all historic reports
 -   Setup within minutes

 ## Overview of garie-sentry-metrics